-Participation in a Homeownership Counseling Program: Participants in HABC's homeownership program will be required to obtain a certification that they completed an HABC-approved homeownership counseling program prior to contract execution.
+• Participation in a Homeownership Counseling Program: Participants in HABC's homeownership program will be required to obtain a certification that they completed an HABC-approved homeownership counseling program prior to contract execution.
 A list of HABC-approved homeownership counseling agencies and the required counseling topics will be available to participants.
 Participants in HABC's homeownership program will also be required to participate in post-purchase counseling.
 HABC will provide a list of appropriate counseling agencies to participants.

-24.4 OTHER REQUIREMENTS
+25.4 GOOD STANDING REQUIREMENTS

-Participants must be residents in good standing at the time of the application and remain in good standing through the settlement of the property.
+Applicants must be in good standing under their lease or HCVP (Section 8) voucher at the time of application to be approved for the Scattered Site Homeownership program and remain in good standing through the settlement of the property.
 Good standing is defined as follows:

-- The participant is in compliance with the current lease. - The participant is not currently under investigation for possible lease violations. - There is no HABC initiated breach of lease action against the participant. - The participant's rent payments are current (including utilities and other charges); - The participant must have a record of timely rental payments (no more than 4 late rental payments within a 12-month period) (for participants in the HCVP, the current landlord must provide the participant's payment history). - The participant has not been evicted from public or private housing within the last 3 years. - The participant was not terminated from the HCVP for program non-compliance.
+- The participant is in compliance with the current lease. - The participant is not currently under investigation for possible lease violations. - There is no HABC initiated breach of lease action against the participant. - The participant's rent payments are current (including utilities and other charges); - The participant must have a record of timely rental payments (no more than 4 late rental payments within a 12-month period) (for participants in the HCVP, the current landlord must provide the participant's payment history). - The participant has not been evicted from public or private housing within the last 3 years.

-- The participant must successfully pass a home inspection (no unit inspection violations); - · The participant must successfully pass a credit and criminal background check; and - There is no evidence of a recurring breach of lease resulting in judgment in favor of HABC or any other landlord within the past 24 months.
+- The participant was not terminated from the HCVP for program non-compliance. - The participant must successfully pass a home inspection (no unit inspection violations); - The participant must successfully pass a credit and criminal background check; and - There is no evidence of a recurring breach of lease resulting in judgment in favor of HABC or any other landlord within the past 24 months.

-24.5 PARTICIPANTS WHO HAVE A FAMILY MEMBER WITH A DISABILITY
+25.5 PARTICIPANTS WHO HAVE A FAMILY MEMBER WITH A DISABILITY